Neural Embeddings for Web Testing: Related Work

 \subsection{Embeddings in Software Engineering}

 Alon et al.~\cite{alon2019code2vec} present code2vec, a neural model for learning embeddings for source code, based on its representation as a set of paths in the abstract syntax tree.
 Hoang et al.~\cite{hoang2020cc2vec} propose CC2Vec, a neural network model that learns distributed representations of code changes.
-The model is applied for log message generation, bug fixing patch identification, and just-in-time defect prediction.
+The model is applied for log message generation, bug fixing, patch identification, and just-in-time defect prediction.

 Feng et al.~\cite{web2vec} use representation learning applied across web apps for phishing detection.
-Similarly, we use embeddings produced by \doctovec on HTML features to learn a neural representation of the web pages, both beyond, across, and within web apps.
 Lugeon et al.~\cite{lugeon2022homepage2vec} propose Homepage2Vec, an embedding method for website classification.
 Namavar et al.~\cite{Namavar-EMSE} performed a large-scale experiment comparing different code representations to aid bug repair tasks.
-In this work, we propose an embedding method that works at a finer granularity level and that can integrate both structural (HTML tags) and textual (content) information.
-We study this embedding in the context of automated crawling and web testing.
+In this work, we use neural embeddings from the deep learning domain, a novel contribution in the context of automated crawling and web testing.

-Among the grey literature, Ma et al.~\cite{GraphCode2Vec} propose GraphCode2Vec, a technique that joins code analysis and graph neural networks to learn lexically and program dependent features to support method name prediction.
+Ma et al.~\cite{GraphCode2Vec} propose GraphCode2Vec, a technique that joins code analysis and graph neural networks to learn lexically and program dependent features to support method name prediction.
 Dakhel et al.~\cite{dev2vec} propose dev2vec, an approach to embed developers' domain expertise within vectors for the automated assessment of developers' specialization.
-Jabbar et al.~\cite{test2vec} propose to encode the test execution traces for test prioritization.
+Jabbar et al.~\cite{test2vec} encode the test execution traces for test prioritization.

-Differently, we use the embeddings of \doctovec to train an ML classifier that is used as SAF within a crawl-based test generator for functional testing.
+Differently, we use several neural embeddings to train an SNN classifier that is used as SAF within a crawl-based test generator for functional testing.